antoni-devlin/content-design-diff-test/the_content.md

 ##How long it takes

-There is no standard processing time, but you’ll usually be told whether your application has been successful within 6 months.
+You’ll be told whether your application has been successful within 6 months.

-Your application may take longer if your case is complex, for example:
+You’ll be contacted if your application is complex and will take longer, for example:

 - if your supporting documents need to be verified
 - if you need to attend an interview